theogwo/HeadTTS/README.md

   type: "synthesize",
   id: 13, // Unique request identifier.
   data: {
-    input: "This is an example."
+    input: "This is an example." // String or array of input items }
 }
-}
 ```

-*TODO: Add support for other data formats.*

 The response message for `synthesize` request is either `error` or `audio`.